| Home | New Testament Studies | John Table of Contents | Previous Section | Next Section |

 13:8 "Never shall You wash my feet" This is a strong DOUBLE NEGATIVE which meant "never no never under any circumstances."

 ▣ "If I do not wash you, you have no part with Me" This is a THIRD CLASS CONDITIONAL SENTENCE.
-This verse implies that more was happening here than a mere practical object lesson.
-John 13:6-10 seems to relate to Jesus' work on the cross in forgiving sin (i.e., Titus 3:5).
+This verse implies that more was happening here than a mere practical object lesson concerning humility, as John 13:6-10 seems to relate to Jesus' self sacrifice on the cross in forgiving sin (i.e., Titus 3:5).
+He may be asking His followers to emulate this same kind of act (cf. 1 John 3:16).

 The second phrase may reflect an OT idiom related to inheritance (cf. Deut.
 12:12; 2 Sam.
 20:1; 1 Kgs.
 12:16).
 This is a very strong idiom of exclusion.